 - Identify challenges rather than difficulties or problems.
 The way we label a setback will influence our ability to think curiously and creatively and to be solution focused.

 - By maintaining a positive and solutions focused outlook, we not only find ways to overcome the challenges that we are faced with, we are also more inclined to keep going.
 By maintaining this stance, we become aware of and understand that ‘this too shall pass’.
-I often joke with my sister in times of strife that ‘I’m getting there, as long as this isn’t there….’ i.e. I’m willing to keep my eye on the prize and striving forward, this part of the journey might be a bit rough, tough and uncomfortable, but I’m not yet at my final destination, so I’ll keep plugging along.
+I often joke with my sister in times of strife that ‘I’m getting there, as long as this isn’t there.’
+This means I’m willing to keep my eye on the prize and striving forward, this part of the journey might be a bit rough, tough and uncomfortable.
+But, I’m not yet at my final destination, so I’ll keep plugging along.

 - Be kind to yourself and stop the name and shame or blame game.
-There is no point in dwelling on fault finding and blaming, as this only leads to further negativity and feelings of overwhelm and helplessness.
+There is no point in dwelling on fault finding and blaming.
+This only leads to further negativity and feelings of helplessness.

 - Show yourself some kindness.
-We often look externally for validation or a supportive word or gesture from others, but we have to be self-reliant enough to be able to self-sooth and give ourselves the love, compassion and support that we need to move above and beyond challenges.
+We often look externally for validation or a supportive word or gesture from others.
+But, we have to be self-reliant enough to be able to self-soothe and give ourselves the love, compassion and support that we need to move above and beyond challenges.
 Tell yourself that you’re doing well, that you are proud of yourself, that you can do this, and that you have the knowledge, skills and personal qualities to do this.

 So, resilience is about the mind set and thought process to overcome challenges and maintain focus, and perseverance is the act of keeping going and going and going until you get there.
 It’s like Dory in Finding Nemo, ‘just keep swimming, just keep swimming’, remembering that if at first you don’t succeed, just keep going until you do.
-Well, that is easier said than done – and it’s when those positive habits come into practice, you know, self-motivation, self-discipline and self-accountability.
-All of this is about character building and leadership and we have to be the leaders in our own lives, because if we aren’t, well no one else is going to be, and the consequences aren’t worth thinking about.
+Well, that is easier said than done.
+It’s when those positive habits come into practice, you know, self-motivation, self-discipline and self-accountability.
+All of this is about character-building and leadership and we have to be the leaders in our own lives, because if we aren’t, no-one else is going to be, and the consequences aren’t worth thinking about.